neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-: `null | Transaction` - `null` if no transaction is found, otherwise a transaction object returned from remote RPC
+: `Transaction` - a transaction object returned from remote RPC

 ##### Example